waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **FAILED Hypothesis:** The Pharmacist in Cianwood Pharmacy has the Secret Medicine.
 This was proven false; he just runs a regular shop.
 *   **FAILED Hypothesis:** The Gym Leader, Chuck, is training under a waterfall somewhere *outside* the gym.
 This was proven false after exploring the city and finding the Photo Studio instead.
 *   **Current Working Hypothesis:** The solution to obtaining the Secret Medicine is inside the Cianwood Gym.
 The path to the leader is blocked by boulders.
 FAILED Hypothesis: Interacting with the gym statues is the trigger.
 This was proven false; they only display the gym's name.
-*   Current Working Hypothesis: The trigger is stepping on a specific tile on one of the side paths.
-I will test the tile at (8, 6) next and use the `puzzle_state_analyzer` to verify any changes.
+*   SOLVED: The Cianwood Gym puzzle is solved by stepping on the trigger tile at (8, 6) on the eastern path, then leaving and re-entering the gym.
+This reloads the map and removes the boulders blocking the path to the leader.